MicaEsq/MicaEsq/README.md

 ###  Do you wanna know something about me?

-- :notebook: I'm a Computer Science professional graduated from UADE University.
+- 🎓 I'm a Computer Science professional graduated from UADE University.

-- :woman_technologist: Actually working at Deloitte Argentina as a Cyber Security Consultant and also as a Front-end Developer!
+- 👩🏼‍💻 Currently working at Deloitte Argentina as a Cyber Security Consultant and also as a Front-end Developer!

 ### Languages and Tools :